PaloAltoNetworks/pan.dev/products/access/docs/adem/timerange-parameter.md

 | <= 21              | 120                     |
 | >21                | 180                     |

-Alternately, you can specify the time range using the start and end parameters.
+Alternately, you can specify an exact time range using the `start` and `end` query parameters.
 These accept Unix timestamps.
 For example:

     start=1686814360&end=1686900760